microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/walkthrough/challenge-3/solution.md

 ![image](./img/1_new_KV.png)

-2. Create the Azure Key Vault in your resource group *microhack-arc-servers-rg* with default settings and call it *mh-keyvault* with a random number at the end as the name needs to be unique across all Azure Key Vaults.
+2. Create the Azure Key Vault in your resource group *microhack-arc-servers-rg* with default settings and call it *mh-arc-servers-kv* with a random number at the end as the name needs to be unique across all Azure Key Vaults.

 ![image](./img/2_KV_settings.png)